Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 # PostgreSQL_psycopg2_SQLAlchemy_project

-There are 5 Jupyter Python notebooks uploaded onto this repository.
+There are 6 Jupyter Python notebooks uploaded onto this repository.
 The scripts/Jupyter notebooks can be found in the 2 folders, which contain 2+ notebooks using the psyocpg2 and SQLAlchemy libraries, respectively.
 Here's a brief synopsis of what these folders contain:

-a.) psycopg2: contains 2 Jupyter notebook files (Parts I and V) of Python code implementing commands on a PostgreSQL database via the psycopg2 library.
+a.) psycopg2: contains 3 Jupyter notebook files (Parts I, V, and VI) of Python code implementing commands on a PostgreSQL database via the psycopg2 library.

 b.)
 SQLAlchemy: contains 3 Jupyter notebook files (Parts II through IV) of Python code implementing commands on a PostgreSQL database via the SQLAlchemy library.
 This inclues importing a CSV file and inserting the data into a new SQL table, creating a table and inserting data manually, and implementing various SELECT queries.